leapdao/docs/docs/tutorials/new-dapp/step-10-final.md

 If you follow the steps, then you can create identical application in no time.
-All source code is also available in [this repo](http://github.com) on GitHub.
+All source code is also available in [Leap Word Game Repository](https://github.com/MaxStalker/leap-word-game) on GitHub.